‘The Young And The Restless’ News: Michael Muhney Talks About His ‘Y&R’ Comeback

 — Vu Nguyen (@hisnameisvu) February 1, 2017

 Six months later, Michael met with CBS again in hopes of returning to the Young and the Restless.
 He had a good feeling and believed that he was finally going to return.
-Before he could sign a new contract, CBS called his agent to say they can’t offer him the role.
+Before he could sign a new contract, CBS called his agent to say they couldn’t offer him the role.
 They decided to go with Justin Hartley instead.

 “I was so close to going back, and it didn’t happen.
 It really broke my heart.
 I thought I was going back, for sure.”

 Now, Muhney is once again hoping the Young and the Restless rehires him.
-Justin Hartley left the soap opera for This Is Us and believes this may be his last chance to reprise the role of Adam.
+Justin Hartley left the soap opera for This Is Us, and Muhney believes this may be his last chance to reprise the role of Adam.

 “The rumors are picking up and the talks are there, so to speak, here and there, and I have a whole faction of cast members who are texting me saying, ‘Dude jump on this, come back, we need this.
-This would be great for the whole cast.”
+This would be great for the whole cast.'”

 Muhney explained that he hopes if he returns to the Young and the Restless, he hopes that he can wipe his slate clean and start over.